What’s the Difference Between Acute and Chronic Inflammation?

 Someone with chronic inflammation might experience none, some, or all (yikes, hopefully not!!) of these symptoms, and they can range from barely noticeable to severe and last anywhere from around a month to several years.

-While those chronic inflammation symptoms all sound pretty awful, there’s worse news: chronic inflammation has been linked to some very serious health issues down the line.
+While those chronic inflammation symptoms all sound pretty bad on their own, there’s worse news: long-term chronic inflammation has been linked to some very serious health issues down the line.
 While researchers are still trying to understand exactly how chronic inflammation contributes to disease, there’s conclusive evidence that chronic inflammation plays some role in the development of various inflammatory diseases.
-This is because if it’s “rescuing” (i.e. fighting over a long period of time) your body’s inflammatory response does major damage to healthy cells, tissues, and organs, which in turn leads to damaged DNA, tissue death, and internal scarring.
+This is because if your body is fighting healthy cells, tissues, and organs over a long period of time, it can do some serious damage, which leads to damaged DNA, tissue death, and internal scarring.

 If chronic inflammation is left untreated, all of this damage can result in a variety of different inflammatory diseases, including: